directus-labs/guest-authoring/travel-journal/index.md

 ![Creating a customer role](./images/3.png)

 After creating the customer role, you will be directed to the Access Control page.
-Click on the Public role and enable create, read, update and delete access to the `journal` collections:
+Click on the Public role and enable create, read, update and delete access to the `journal` collections and also for `directus_files` under system collections:

 ![Authorizing public role](./images/4.png)